 Riding the rivers in the North Thompson Valley is an experience unmatched with any other.
 This is where big water lives — born from glaciers and careening toward the coast.
 Get ready for a river adventure like no other.
 Get your gear on and prepare yourself for a wet and wild ride.

-The Mighty Fraser River at the Foot of Mt Robson
+The Mighty Fraser River

-Take the plunge as you wind your way down the Adams River through Class I, II and III white water for an hour of thrills and natural beauty.
-Early spring and July are perfect for exploring the river and all its twists and turns.
+Take the plunge and wind your way down the Adams River through Class I, II and III white water for an hour of thrills and natural beauty.
+Early spring and July are great for exploring the river and all its twists and turns.
 Late spring is the perfect time for an exhilarating white water experience that will create a memory to last a lifetime.

 Kayak the Waves

 Rafting isn’t the only water ride around here.
 Jump into a kayak and let your paddle be your guide as you roll and ride the swirling torrents.
 If your inner dare devil wants to be let loose, then rocket down the Clearwater River for a most thrilling buzz.
 With all different classes of rapids this river will satisfy even the biggest adrenaline junkie.